sdruskat/2019-12-10-hu-phd-colloquium/index.md

 - Definition of contribution by humans/papers: manually, augmented (spliddit)
 :::

+## Method

+1. Define & retrieve a gold standard dataset of research software
+2. Build a larger dataset of research software in Python from GitHub
+3. Define the impact metric
+4. Retrieve metrics for dataset
+5. Evaluate metric & measurement implementation

 ## Impact of dependencies on research software

 - Why impact?